 Discount Dental Plans or “Dental Insurance Alternatives”

 Contrary to what most people think, discount dental plans or sometimes called “dental insurance alternatives,” are not dental insurance and Manhattan Bridge Orthodontics do not participate with any of these types of plans.
 Usually offered on websites such as dentalplans.com, for a low monthly or annual fee, these plans allow its members to see certain dental providers for a discount off their usual customary fees.
 You may have come across some of these plans with names such as, Aetna Vital Savings, CignaPlus, DeltaCare USA, or Uni-Care, just to name a few.

 The above information is just a general overview of most dental plan’s orthodontic benefits.
 If you seek more specific detail about your particular plan, it is best to contact your HR department or your insurance carrier directly.

 If you do not have or are unable to qualify for coverage, please note that our treatment fees are highly competitive and we do have many interest free payment options for you to select from.
-If you have questions, please feel free to contact us or post below in the comments section.
+If you are ready to get started, start here by scheduling an appointment.